3.14.3 Rules for creating public transport route options and adding attributes to them

 The Motor transport route option panel opens:

-The Route option field.
+22.214.171.124.
+Route option timetable

 Weekdays, days of the week, and weekends — check the appropriate boxes.